aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 **Task I: Modify StartUp.cs class of MasterBot and replace the MicrosoftAppId and MicrosoftAppPassword with the actual value.**

-1. Collect the value of MicrosoftAppId and MicrosoftAppPassword from Azure portal (As shown in Lab 1)
+1. Collect the value of MicrosoftAppId and MicrosoftAppPassword from Azure portal (As shown in Lab 2) or you may use these values for testing purposes.

+    AppId - a8fe8368-9518-4fec-9717-fdbc156febcc
+    AppPassword - wwcxoNKF36?{hqNPEU484%%

 2. Place the value of MicrosoftAppId and MicrosoftAppPassword in the double quotes below and paste the code snippet inside the Startup class of `MasterBot`